lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-performance-management-is-broke.md

 > If something is demonstrably the wrong thing to do, if it is harmful to you and others, you don’t necessarily need an alternative in order to cease doing it.

 **Just stop doing it!** That's two.
 And then finally, Scholtes suggests **'debundling'** the existing system, followed by inspecting each process on its own merit.
-If the process serves a purpose that is important to achieve, we can rethink how to achieve that purpose.
-If not, we can scrap the process entirely.
+If the process serves a purpose that is important to achieve, we can rethink our methods.
+If is not important, or is detrimental to the performance of the organisation, we can scrap the process entirely.
 Scholtes describes the thought process in the form of a flow chart:

 <center><img src="/assets/images/the-leaders-handbook-debundling.png" width="400" alt="The Leader's Handbook - Debundling Process"></center>

-A few additional guidelines as we go about rethinking our processes:

-> 1. Employee compensation should be a completely separate process from the employee feedback system.
-> 2. Performance issues are one thing.
-Pay issues are another.
-Keep them separate.
-Don’t try to solve performance problems with pay solutions.
-> 3. Annual adjustments may include a factor for seniority.
-> 4. There should be no merit pay, because it is virtually impossible to differentiate on the basis of merit.
-> 5. All employees should benefit from the success of the company through profit sharing.